ayush8112/Degradation-Prediction-Analysis-Tool/README.md

 ## Features
 - Automatic preprocessing and cleaning of Excel time-series degradation data.
+- Handles **two datasets in parallel**: one at room temperature and one at refrigerator temperature.
 - Fits four model classes: Linear, Logarithmic, Power-law, Exponential.
 - Computes R², MSE, RMSE for each fit.
 - Extrapolates degradation and estimates days to reach 50% degradation.